DinoChiesa/sftp-server-in-gce/README.md

       sftp -oPort=22 testuser@${EXTERNAL_IP}
    ```

 ## Using it

-After the setup completes, you should have a server with an ephemeral externally-accessible IP address.
-You can then
+After the setup completes, you should have a server with an ephemeral and
-sftp into that server and drop things into the right directory, and the files will be stored in GCS, and the Pubsub topic gets a notification of that.
+externally-accessible IP address.
+You can then sftp into that server and drop
+things into the right directory, and the files will be stored in GCS; the
+Pubsub topic will get a notification of each file written.

 ```
 export EXTERNAL_IP="35.127.123.44"
 sftp -oPort=22 testuser@${EXTERNAL_IP}
 ```

+There is a single user provisioned: `testuser`.
 The password that the script sets for the user is `Secret123`.

 If you get an error message like the following: